-At Redhill, we are committed to building resilient, happy and healthy children where mental health and wellbeing is at the forefront of all that we do.
-As an inclusive school, we have reasonable expectations of all members of our school community based on individual needs (for further details please refer to our SEND policy).
+In our schools, we are committed to building resilient, happy and healthy children where mental health and wellbeing is at the forefront of all that we do.
+As inclusive schools, we have reasonable expectations of all members of our school community based on individual needs (for further details please refer to our SEND policy).
 We also believe in creating a learning environment where all children feel valued for who they are, thus creating a positive climate for learning.
 We do this in a number of ways: